 Storytelling takes many forms.
 In the past, stories were told orally, with people telling and retelling myths, fables and even histories.
-As writing technology became more prevalent, we began to record our stories1, and we told them in the pages of books.
+As writing technology became more prevalent, we began to record our stories, and we told them in the pages of books.
 Now, our society is awash in different devices and technologies, and those traditions of spoken stories and printed stories are blurring.

 Multi-screen narratives are being told across all kinds of platforms, pages and devices, making for truly immersive experiences.
 We are watching them, tapping them and learning from them.
 They immerse us in the storyteller’s world.
 This article outlines what I believe are the five essentials of telling multi-screen stories.

 How I Fell In Love With Interactive Storytelling

 First, a little background.
 My childhood was spent in Nigeria, West Africa.
 I am a member of the Tiv tribe, a group of about 6 million people clustered in Nigeria’s Benue River Valley.
 As a child, I heard a lot of Nigerian folktales, about animals, humans and even magic.
 In Nigerian narrative tradition, stories are often told orally, in front of a gathered audience.
-During festivals2 and cultural events, men even dress up in elaborate costumes3 and perform stories for the crowds.
+During festivals and cultural events, men even dress up in elaborate costumes and perform stories for the crowds.
 I have vivid memories of these stories and have always been curious about how they could be translated into something digital and interactive.

 Those fables are a piece of my cultural inheritance.
 They always seemed to contain essential truths about humans.
 Take the story of the Ear and the Mosquito.
 One day, the Ear steals food from the Mosquito and refuses to pay it back.
 In anger, the Mosquito visits the Ear every evening, demanding the food to be returned, annoying Ear all night with his buzzing.
-It’s an old tale, with many versions6, but the moral is consistent: don’t steal from your friends.
+It’s an old tale, with many versions, but the moral is consistent: don’t steal from your friends.

 Creating modern, interactive versions of these stories is possible, but how exactly do we do that?
 Let’s begin by talking about what I mean by the word “multi-screen.”

 A Bit About Context And Screens

-When speaking about multi-screen storytelling, remember that screens have different contexts7, not only different capabilities.
+When speaking about multi-screen storytelling, remember that screens have different contexts, not only different capabilities.
 The same screen on which you carelessly watch videos at home becomes a closely guarded viewport when you’re watching a movie on a crowded train.
 The context in which people view stories is more important than the device’s specifications.
 When we tell interactive stories, we need to be aware of this, and embrace it.

 I like to focus on the following screens:

-- Sensors (Twine8, GPS, Arduino9, motion detectors, etc.)
+- Sensors (Twine, GPS, Arduino, motion detectors, etc.)